-The VIA Bravo Unit can be operated in one of three modes: as a VIA meter, as an SWR meter, or as a cable tester.
-The VIA and SWR meters can operate in CW or sweep mode.
-The VIA mater can operate with or without cable nulling.
-Enter this sub menu to select which mode of operation you want.
+The VIA Bravo MRI Unit can be operated in one of two modes: as a VIA meter or as an SWR meter.
+The VIA and SWR meters can operate in either CW or sweep mode.
+The VIA meter can also operate with or without cable nulling.
+Enter this sub menu to select the mode of operation.